-- Do make a trip to the doctor for peace of mind.
+- Do make a trip to the doctor for peace of mind, especially if they are running a fever.
 Although in many cases, a trip to the doctor will see you leaving empty handed after a routine check, if in doubt, don’t be reluctant about taking them along just to hear that he/she will be ok.
 In the UK, there is a massive culture of not prescribing antibiotics for a virus, but there’s no harm in getting a second opinion to put your mind at peace.

-- Do know that illnesses can seem never ending during the winter season.
+- Do know that illnesses can seem never ending during the cold and flu season.
 It can be hugely disconcerting when your child seems to be picking up something different every other week…it almost makes you never want to take them to a playgroup ever again!
 But know that this is their way of building up their immune system, which compared to ours is extremely immature.

 - Don’t expect them to be able to fall asleep for naps unassisted.
 Even the best self settler is likely to need some extra comfort at nap time, when they can feel so unbelievably grotty that despite being totally knackered, they can’t settle down for a nap.
 I find that caressing my little one’s head on repeat works wonders (most, but not all, of the time).